-Western Washington is gearing up for another round of snow, but it probably won’t come close to the biggest snow storm the area has ever seen.
+SEATTLE — Western Washington is still unburying itself from recent snowfall, but the storm didn't come close to the biggest snowstorm the area has ever seen.

 Seattle’s snowiest day was on January 13, 1950 when 20 inches fell in one day, according to the National Weather Service.